Cantera/cantera-website/pages/science/reactors/idealgasconstpresmolereactor.rst

    \frac{dn_k}{dt} = V \dot{\omega}_k + \sum_{in} \dot{n}_{k, in} - \sum_{out} \dot{n}_{k, out} + \dot{n}_{k, wall}
    \tag{2}

-Where the subscripts *in* and *out* refer to the sum of the superscripted property over all inlets and outlets respectively.
+Where the subscripts *in* and *out* refer to the sum of the corresponding property over all inlets and outlets respectively.
 A dot above a variable signifies a time derivative.
 Reactor *Walls* are defined `here. <{{% ct_docs sphinx/html/cython/zerodim.html#cantera.Wall %}}>`__